andre-ye/tserk/index.md

 I step into the signs.

 When I step out, I stand on a blank road with a blank sign.
-I don't know where to go, but I feel that I am beginning to learn how to read.
+I don't know where to go,

 <br>
 <center>